A prolactinoma is a noncancerous (benign) pituitary tumor that produces a hormone called prolactin. This results in too much prolactin in the blood.

 Treatment for prolactinoma may change the levels of other hormones in the body, especially if surgery or radiation is performed.

-See your health care provider if you have any symptoms of prolactinoma.
+See your provider if you have any symptoms of prolactinoma.

-If you have had a prolactinoma in the past, call your health care provider for a general follow-up, or if your symptoms return.
+If you have had a prolactinoma in the past, call your provider for a general follow-up, or if your symptoms return.

 Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.